 - Points are assigned for each publication.

-- The total number of points will be uploaded as confidential information to the personal profiles of RPA participants on HSE’s website.
+- The total number of points will be uploaded as confidential information to the personal profiles of RPA participants on HSE University’s website.

 - Appeals on technical mistakes can be submitted between December 6 and December 11.
 All appeals are considered by the University-wide RPA committee.